King's Lock: Access to the lock

-The lock can be reached down a long track leading from the Godstow road just where it passes under the A34 Oxford by-pass.
+The lock can be reached down a long track along the right bank of the river from the Godstow road just where it passes under the A34 Oxford by-pass.

 There is a public footpath across the lock and weir.

 Reach above the lock

 Just upstream of the lock, the Thames reaches its northernmost point.
-Above the lock is the connection with Dukes Cut on the northern side and further on, on the southern bank, the Seacourt Stream separates off to rejoin at Kennington Railway Bridge.
-The river runs through completely open country and, halfway along, the River Evenlode joins from the northern side, followed by the Cassington Cut, now a branch of the Evenlode.
-Wharf Stream also joins on the same side just before Eynsham Lock.
+About 1 km or half a mile upstream, on the southern bank, the Seacourt Stream separates off; this rejoins the Thames just south of the city centre, at Kennington Railway Bridge.

+Looking further upstream, the Thames runs through open country.
+About 2 km upstream, the River Evenlode joins from the northern side.
+Another 1 km upstream is the Cassington Cut, now a branch of the Evenlode.
+A further 1 km upstream, Wharf Stream also joins on the same side just before Eynsham Lock.

 The Thames Path follows the southern bank to Eynsham Lock.